Adjust oven rack to lower-middle position and heat oven to 425 degrees F. (218 C). Place a wire rack on a baking sheet and set it aside.

 Using a sharp chef’s knife, trim off any excess fat, focusing on removing any greyish or tough fat.

-Turn it over and trim away any thick or uneven patches of fat, leaving a thin layer for flavor and for keeping the moisture in.
+Turn it over and trim away any thick or uneven fat patches, leaving a thin layer for flavor and moisture retention.

-Flip the meat back to the inside facing up position.
+Flip the meat back to the inside, facing up.
 Cover the meat with plastic wrap.

 Spread ⅔ of the dijon-herb mixture evenly over the meat.

-To roll the leg of lamb, begin with the right bottom part of the meat and roll it towards the center away from you, pulling it snug as you go.
+To roll the leg of lamb, begin with the bottom right part of the meat and roll it toward the center, away from you, pulling it snug as you go.
 Then, take the left top side and roll it towards you, meeting the first roll in the middle.
 It should have a uniform cylinder shape.
 Tuck the ends inside the roll as much as you can.

-Using a pairing knife, cut 14-16 1-inch slits evenly around the exterior of the lamb and insert the leftover four sliced garlic into each cut as evenly as you can.
+Using a paring knife, cut 14-16 1-inch slits evenly around the exterior of the lamb and insert the leftover four sliced garlic cloves into each cut as evenly as you can.

 Spread the rest of the dijon-herb mixture over the meat, ensuring that all sides are evenly coated.